My language barrier after jumping from nursing to the IT industry (words used in conversation and their meanings)

 summary

-Communication is important for the smooth running of work.
+Communication is essential for smooth work progress.

-Growing every day, progressing every day.
+Growing every day, moving forward every day.

-I have to update myself every day!!!
+I must update myself every single day!!!

 Thank you for reading to the end.